dataluscorp/browser/toolkit/components/telemetry/docs/internals/geckoview-streaming.rst

 GeckoView Streaming API
 =======================

-As an alternative to the normal mode where Firefox Desktop records and sends data, Telemetry can instead route Histogram samples and Scalar values out of Gecko to a Telemetry Delegate.
+As an alternative to the normal mode where Datalus Desktop records and sends data, Telemetry can instead route Histogram samples and Scalar values out of Gecko to a Telemetry Delegate.

 To do this, ``toolkit.telemetry.geckoview.streaming`` must be set to true,